 Many cases involving drugged driving will involve the legal theory of negligence.
 Under this theory, motorists owe others a duty of care to act or not act in a way that prevents harm.
 When they fail to comply with that duty, it’s a form of negligence.
 If you want to establish that the drugged driver was negligent in their actions, you must prove the following elements:

 In a lawsuit, you can pursue compensation for your damages, such as medical costs and emotional trauma.
-However, there’s another type of damage that’s available called punitive damages.
+However, another type of damage available is punitive damages.
 Instead of compensating the injured victim, it’s a punishment against the liable party.
-You’re only entitled to punitive damages if you can provide clear and convincing evidence that the other driver acted with malice, fraud, or willful conduct.
+You’re only entitled to punitive damages if you provide clear and convincing evidence that the other driver acted maliciously, fraudulently, or willfully.

 If a drugged driver caused the death of your loved one, you could sue them for damages.
 North Carolina laws allow a civil lawsuit even if there’s a pending criminal case against the other driver for the car crash.